Genealogy research by Mark Humphrys.

 Rev. George dies in accident, 1842:

 He died in an accident at 1.30 pm, Thur 1 Dec 1842, age 49 yrs, at East Grafton, Wiltshire (confusingly next to another place called Wilton, some distance to the N of Salisbury, see map).
 He was inspecting the construction of the new church at East Grafton when there was a collapse and he was hit by (an estimated 3 tons of) falling masonry.
-[1842 report of his death] said: "The loss of so good, so truly pious, so exemplary a man, even under the ordinary circumstances incidental to our common nature must have been deeply and severely felt by all around him; but there is something inscrutable to mortal comprehension in that awful - nay, appalling - dispensation of Providence, by which a life so thoroughly devoted to the service of God, and to the good of his fellow-creatures, was in an instant terminated, - even whilst he was engaged in the pious duty of inspecting the progress made in the erection of a new Church".
-A letter of 10 Dec 1842 refers to "his late unfortunate decease".
+See report in Salisbury and Wiltshire Herald, 2 Dec 1842.
+This says: "The loss of so good, so truly pious, so exemplary a man, even under the ordinary circumstances incidental to our common nature must have been deeply and severely felt by all around him; but there is something inscrutable to mortal comprehension in that awful - nay, appalling - dispensation of Providence, by which a life so thoroughly devoted to the service of God, and to the good of his fellow-creatures, was in an instant terminated, - even whilst he was engaged in the pious duty of inspecting the progress made in the erection of a new Church".
+See report in Salisbury and Winchester Journal, Sat 3 Dec 1842.
+Letter of 10 Dec 1842 refers to "his late unfortunate decease".
 In his will he had asked to be buried in tomb inside Bishopstone church.

 He left nothing to his sister